mattblovell/kodi_panel/README.rst

 If you examine ``kodi_panel_fb.py``, there is code present for using hardware PWM on an RPi.
 That code depends upon first loading a device driver that provides for PWM.
-On the RPi 3, this can be accomplished by adding the following to ``/boot/config.txt``:
+On an RPi 3, this can be accomplished by adding the following to ``/boot/config.txt``:

 ::